 As a physician and surgeon for many years I was trained in the art and skill of observation.
-From the time I entered the third year of medical school and left the classrooms to enter the patient’s rooms, I was taught how to look at a patient from the top of his head to the soles of his feet.
+From the time I entered the third year of medical school and left the classrooms to enter the patient’s rooms I was taught how to look at a patient from the top of his head to the soles of his feet.
 I was taught to look for tell-tale signs of impending or actual health problems in order to begin prescribing the needed remedies.
-It is a reflex pattern of observation which I learned early to use, and since that time have painfully discovered by experience this skill is only appropriate in medical settings.
-The Bible speaks about things that are seen and things which are not seen (II Cor.
+It is a reflex pattern of observation which I learned early to use and since have painfully discovered by experience this skill is only appropriate in medical settings.
+The Bible speaks about things which are seen and things which are not seen (II Cor.
 4: 17-18).
-The things we see are temporary, while the things that we cannot see are eternal.
+The things we see are temporary while the things we cannot see are eternal.
 We are challenged to look for the latter things rather than the former.

-My brother Berry Lee was a family physician, who practiced for 50 years in our home town of El Dorado, Arkansas.
-I began my surgical practice there about 10 years following his start, and was very grateful to have his expertise and encouragement, particularly in the early years of my practice.
-He referred the majority of his patients who needed operations to me, and that was an added incentive and blessing to live and work in the same town as my brother.
+My brother Berry Lee was a family physician who practiced for fifty years in our home town of El Dorado, Arkansas.
+I began my surgical practice there fourteen years following his start and was very grateful to have his expertise and encouragement particularly in the early years of my practice.
+He referred all of his patients who needed operations to me, and that was an added incentive and blessing to live and work in the same town with him.

-George was a 93-year-old gentleman who had been one of Berry Lee’s patients for many years and had been in relatively good health until 6 months prior to my introduction to him.
-He had been having vague stomach pains, particularly after meals with foods having a high fat content such as pork chops, barbecued meats and turnip greens, all of which he loved.
-Following a particularly severe bout of pain associated with fever he was admitted to our hospital ICU in a very serious condition.
+George was a ninety-three year old gentleman who had been one of Berry Lee’s patients for many years and had been in relatively good health until six months prior to our introduction.
+He had been having vague stomach pains particularly after meals with foods having a high fat content such as pork chops, barbecued meats and turnip greens all of which he loved.
+Following a severe bout of pain associated with fever he was admitted to our hospital ICU in a very serious condition.
 I saw him in consultation, and the diagnosis of acute gall bladder infection with abscess was made.
-In spite of his age I recommended surgical removal rather than medical treatment, because his condition was worsening despite aggressive medical treatment with antibiotics.
-My brother was reluctant to allow him to undergo such a dangerous procedure considering his age and weakened state, but agreed if the operation was not done quickly, George was not going to live.
+In spite of his age I recommended surgical removal rather than medical treatment because his condition was worsening despite aggressive medical treatment with antibiotics.
+My brother was reluctant to allow him to undergo such a dangerous procedure considering his age and weakened state, but agreed if the operation was not done quickly George was not going to live.

 I learned a lesson that day from George.
-I learned from in spite of the seemingly painful process of death, it is not to be dreaded by me any believer in Christ Jesus.
+In spite of the seemingly painful process of death it is not to be dreaded by any believer in Christ Jesus.
 When the time comes my Savior will come for me to take me home, and He will no longer be imagined.
 My eyes will see Him for the first time, and His beauty, His glory and His majesty will be so great everything else will be insignificant.
 He has promised to do this for me and for everyone who loves and trusts Him and believes on Him as their Savior.